Distance and intersection number in the curve graph of a surface: Spiral surgery

-If there is no confusion, we will simply refer to a $v$-band $\mathcal{B}_v$, as a $4$-gon \textit{band} $\mathcal{B}$ and the $v$-length and $v$-width of $B_v$ as the \textit{length} and \textit{width} of $\mathcal{B}$.
-It is simple to see that $v$-length and $m_v$ (and hence, $v$-width) are independent of the choice of labeling and the choice of $4$-gon along which they are computed, because the gluing of the two boundary components of $S-v$ determines labelings up to cyclic permutation. \end{definition}
+The length and width of a band are independent of the choice of labeling and the choice of $4$-gon along which they are computed, because the gluing of the two boundary components of $S-v$ determines labelings up to cyclic permutation.